kolenaIO/kolena/docs/dataset/quickstart.md

 Once you have uploaded your dataset and model results, you can visualize the data using Kolena’s plotting tools.

-You can quickly see the distribution of any datapoint or model inference field in the `Distributions` tab.
+You can quickly see the distribution of any datapoint or model results field in the `Distributions` tab.

 <figure markdown>
 ![Distribution Plots](../assets/images/quickstart-distribution.jpg)